silvos590/magicpdf/README.md

 # Magic PDF

-This is a simple GUI application to compress and merge PDF files using `tkinter`, `PyPDF2`, and `Pillow` libraries.
+This is a simple GUI application to manipulate PDF files using `tkinter`, `PyPDF2`, and `Pillow` libraries.

 ## Features